 6. Walk into a giant ear at the Archaeological Park

 My favourite piazza in Sicily has to be Syracuse’s Piazza Duomo.
 Its limestone palazzos appear to glow in the sunshine and it’s a great spot to let the kids run around.
-We drank coffee while our kids ate ice cream and then played with other children.
-The cathedral is almost a complete history of Sicily with Greek, Roman, Arabic, Norman and Baroque elements.
+We introduced the children to the Sicilian dessert granita: similar to sorbet but less sweet and with a coarser texture, delicious!
+The boys then ran off to play football with some other children while we enjoyed a coffee.
+The cathedral of Syracuse is almost a complete history of Sicily with Greek, Roman, Arabic, Norman and Baroque elements.

 8. Explore Ipogeo di Piazza Duomo